cosimoiaia/lstm_generator_wrapper/README.md

 # Flexible LSTM SequenceGenerator Wrapper

-A simple wrapper to create a SequenceGenerator Machine learning using LSTM Networks in TfLearn.
+A simple wrapper to flexibly create a SequenceGenerator Machine learning using LSTM Networks in TfLearn.

 It can be use to generate any text or number sequences just by tuning the parameters.